getify/Functional-Light-JS/ch2.md

 I recommended in that first chapter that you try to design functions with a single parameter if at all possible.
 The fact is, this won't always be possible, and you won't always be in control of function signatures that you need to work with.

-We now want to turn our attention to more sophisticated and powerful patterns for wrangling function inputs in these occasions.
+We now want to turn our attention to more sophisticated and powerful patterns for wrangling function inputs in these scenarios.

 ## Some Now, Some Later